Showing posts with label dispersal. Show all posts

 EN EP NE

-12-28-2017: There are probably two basic biological uses for human anger, the other one being an emergency brake on population increase that avoids Malthusian disasters by triggering wars.
+There are probably two basic biological uses for human anger, dispersal and providing an emergency brake on population increase that avoids Malthusian disasters by triggering wars.
 This kind of war ends life without being notably efficient in producing mass migration.
-This is the use discussed in my post "The Iatrogenic Conflicts of the Twentieth Century."
-Mention of the destruction of Coventry was struck out because it looks better suited to population reduction than to triggering mass migration.

-3-12-2018: I have long wondered why the Four Horsemen of the Apocalypse seem to include two gentlemen both in charge of warlike matters.
+I have long wondered why the Four Horsemen of the Apocalypse seem to include two gentlemen both in charge of warlike matters.
 Why the apparent duplication?
-The above postscript may give the reason: one (the guy with the bow) represents wars of (absolute) depopulation and the other (the guy with the sword) represents wars of displacement (relative depopulation).
+The above may give the reason: one (the guy with the bow) represents wars of depopulation and the other (the guy with the sword) represents wars of displacement.

-The Coventry Blitz did, however, produce so much mass migration into the countryside surrounding that city that it was an embarrassment for the British government, calling into question Britain’s willingness to fight.
-This got me thinking: was Coventry some kind of watershed, before which the conflict was of the displacement type, and afterward, of the depopulation type?
+The Coventry Blitz produced so much mass migration into the countryside surrounding that city that it was an embarrassment for the British government, calling into question Britain’s willingness to fight.
+Was Coventry some kind of watershed, before which the conflict was of the displacement type, and afterward, of the depopulation type?

 The facts bear this out, considering Nazi treatment of the Jews as a litmus test of the zeitgeist of that time.
 After coming to power in 1933, the Nazis aimed at forcing the Jews to emigrate, and by the outbreak of hostilities in September, 1939, 250,000 of Germany’s 437,000 Jews had done so.
 The Coventry Blitz was in November, 1940.
 The Holocaust began, in terms of men, women, and children all being targeted for execution, in August, 1941, nine months later.
-The German zeitgeist, and perhaps that of the world, seems to have shifted gears in the fall of 1940, aiming at depopulation rather than displacement.
+The German zeitgeist seems to have shifted gears in the fall of 1940, aiming at depopulation rather than displacement.
 I am obviously assuming that the evolutionary, selectionist justification of the Holocaust given at the time, in forums such as the 1942 Wannsee conference, was a rationalization.

-I conjecture that wars brought on by population pressure begin as the displacement type, and if this does not result in sufficient local reduction in population pressure after a certain time, the hostilities shift gears to the depopulation type of conflict.
+Wars brought on by population pressure may begin as the displacement type, and if this does not result in sufficient local reduction in population pressure after a certain time, the hostilities shift gears to the depopulation type of conflict.
 If human population is under PID [proportional-integral-differential] control by the subconscious, the event causing the shift could be the amount of signal accumulated on the integrator rising above some threshold.
 This may actually be a second threshold, with the first and lower threshold controlling the outbreak of a war of displacement.

 A paradoxical outcome of Calhoun's overpopulation experiments on rodents can be explained in terms of such an integrator.
 By providing unlimited food and water to a founder population of rats or mice, with regular bedding changes and exclusion of predators and parasites, the rodents were allowed to increase their population to fabulous numbers.
 However, the rodents were given no extra space.
 As the population soared to incredible densities, all kinds of pathological behaviors appeared along with a great deal of violence.
 Birth rates plummeted after a "behavioral sink" developed, and remained low, never recovering, as the population decreased all the way to zero.